Gutter Installation & Gutter Guards in Vancouver, WA | Gutter Empire

 • Built-in inspections: Every cleaning gives professionals a chance to spot sagging sections, leaky seams, or loose downspouts.

-Some Washington homeowners even prefer to DIY.
+Some Washington homeowners even prefer to do it themselves.
 A Saturday with gloves, a ladder, and a bucket can clear out debris, at least temporarily.

 Drawbacks of Cleaning

 The problem is frequency.
 In WA, gutters clog faster than almost anywhere else in the country.
-Fir needles can fill a system in just weeks, meaning two, three, or even four cleanings in a single season.
+Fir needles can fill a system in just weeks, meaning two, three, or even four cleanings may be required in a single season.

 Add in the ladder risks, especially on slick fall days, and the “cheap” option doesn’t always feel worth it.
 Plus, missing even one cleaning during peak storm season can undo months of careful upkeep.

 This is why relying solely on gutter maintenance sometimes feels like running in circles.
-You stay on schedule, but the trees and moss don’t stop shedding.
+You stay on schedule, but the trees and moss continue to shed.

 The Case for Gutter Guards

 Gutter guards act as a protective cover or filter, allowing rain to pass through while keeping most debris out.
-In Washington, that often means less stress when storms hit back-to-back.
+In Washington, that often means less stress when storms hit one after another.

 Benefits of Gutter Guards